Moritisimor/EpsilonFetch/README.md

 ### Execution
 Assuming you are still in the cmd directory, you enter ```./epsilonfetch```

 Otherwise you simply enter the path of the Executable.
-On UNIXoid Systems you may need to give it permission to run as a program with ```chmod +x```.
+On UNIXoid Systems you may need to give it permission to run as a program with ```chmod +x epsilonfetch```.